 Swedish Press published a very complimentary review of my 2016 award-winning book Sun Dogs and Yellowcake in their October 2018 issue.
-In the fall of 2019, it will be publishing a nonfiction piece that I have written.
+In the spring of 2020, it will be publishing a nonfiction piece that I have written.
 The piece just might have something to do with Swedes in Canada.

 We happened to eat in the same restaurant which had opened only the day before.
 Only one other couple was in the restaurant.
 As I recall, it was not a very good meal.

 Our two tables finished around the same time.
 While the two husbands were paying the bills, the other woman and I walked outside and started to talk.
 They lived in Courtney BC part-time, the woman told me, and the rest of the time in England.
 Then she mentioned her husband was Swedish.

 As things often do, the one thing led to another.
 Being a fellow Swede (blood slightly watered by it having been a generation or two back), I gave Peter a copy of Sun Dogs, saying, “there are a few Swedes in this book.
 You might enjoy it.”

 That second thing led to the third thing.
 Peter was not only Swedish but the editor of Swedish Press magazine.
 The link above is to Peter Berlin’s generous article/review of Sun Dogs in Swedish Press.
 The fourth thing will be an article by me in Swedish Press next year.

 The October 2018 edition of Swedish press includes articles about climate change, Swedish space exploration, clean tech and the feature: How Happy Are the Swedes?
 If you want to know more about Swedish Press, click here